 3) NEVER used “decorated” DCs – adding extra layers of extra colours inside them

 Those Damn “Decorative” Floaters…

-The professor harshly targets “Floaters” – which I call them – or disconnected and unassociated “divided circles” (DCs) just randomly floating about on paintings, totally unconnected to any other pictorial elements and NOT connected by black lines of communication hence “floaters” – as tellingly damning.
+The professor harshly targets “Floaters” – which I call them – or disconnected and unassociated “divided circles” (DCs) just randomly floating about on paintings, totally unconnected to any other pictorial elements and NOT connected by dark lines of communication hence free “floaters” – as tellingly damning.

 Professor Robertson says strongly that Norval NEVER used floaters; that floaters are a certain sign of a forgery, and a damning and sure sign of a fake Morrisseau, in this case piling up, what she claims, is her proof that Kevin Hearn’s “Spirit Energy of Mother Earth” is a forgery.